Friday, May 9, 2025

 • 2021 saw 236,659 new cases, with 42% in men ≥70

-• African American men face 235 cases per 100,000, higher than other racial groups
+• African American men face 235 cases per 100,000, higher than other racial groups.

 Rates go up because of DNA damage and hormonal changes.
 Men in their 60s have a 1-in-3 chance of undetected tumors.
-For senior healthcare planning, remember that catching cancer early can greatly improve survival chances.
+For senior healthcare planning, remember that catching cancer early can significantly improve survival chances.
 Screening guidelines vary: the American Cancer Society suggests starting talks at 50, while the NCCN advises tests at 40 for high-risk groups.
-Always talk to your doctor to find the right screening for you.
+Always talk to your doctor to find the proper screening for you.

 Importance of Regular Screenings for Seniors

-“Screening decisions should reflect personal health goals and expected longevity.” — American Cancer Society
+“Screening decisions should reflect personal health goals and expected longevity.” —American Cancer Society

 • Screening reduces metastatic diagnoses by 30% (ERspc Trial)